ahmedshahriar/TwitterCelebrityMatcher/readme.md

 - [Twitter Celebrity Embed Data](https://github.com/ahmedshahriar/TwitterCelebrityMatcher/blob/main/twitter-celebrity-embed-data/twitter-celebrity-embed-data.csv)

 ### Data Preprocessing

+The tweets were collected and saved as **bytestring** to preserve the text encoding (some tweets may contain complicated symbol/emojis etc.).
+So first the tweets are decoded as string and then some preprocessing techniques are applied.

 Current pipeline :
  - Removed hashtags, urls, and mentions
  - Replaced emoticons with their textual representation ([`ekphrasis`](https://github.com/cbaziotis/ekphrasis))